MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-jpa-with-azure-postgresql.md

 ---
-title: Use Spring Data JPA with Azure Database for MySQL
+title: Use Spring Data JPA with Azure Database for PostgreSQL
-description: Learn how to use Spring Data JPA with an Azure Database for MySQL database.
+description: Learn how to use Spring Data JPA with an Azure Database for PostgreSQL database.
 documentationcenter: java
 ms.date: 06/19/2020
 ms.service: postgresql